tonysulfaro/tonysulfaro/README.md

 # Hello There 👋
-My name is Tony and I am an aspiring software engineer and recent graduate from Michigan State University (Go Green!)
+My name is Tony and I am a software engineer and graduate from Michigan State University (Go Green!)

 I am an avid golfer and fisherman but create side projects in my spare time!